galaxycats/jampel/README.md

 Copy the `config.example.json` file with your jenkins settings to `~/.jampel_config.json`.

 ## Run
-Install all dependecies with bundler and run the app with `bundlex exec thor server:start`.
+Install all dependecies with bundler and run the app with `bundle exec thor server:start`.